How to stay agile yet cost efficient?

 As marketers, the key challenge in dealing with a crisis as dynamic and widespread as this one, is the ongoing uncertainty and unfamiliarity.
 This means that we as marketers must be just as dynamic.
 We need to be able to change our messaging with the same speed as the news changes.

-A majority of marketers are now working from home.
-The same is true for their target audience.
 As we are working from our home offices, our patterns of behaviour change.
 The way we search and the channels we are on, aren’t necessarily the same as they would have been if the COVID-19 situation had not occurred.
 You therefore need the ability to reach your target audience across a wide range of digital platforms and channels, and you need to have a tool agile enough to change your channels, ads and messaging instantly if the need occurs.

 Our best tips on how to remain agile in your advertisement strategy: